vivaangarg2005/Practice-Project/Calculator/README.md

 This is a simple calculator built using **HTML**, **CSS**, and **JavaScript**.

 The calculator can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
-It's styled to resemble a mobile calculator with interactive button effects.
+It's styled to resemble a mobile calculator with interactive button effects — now with a **dark mode toggle** for better user experience.

 ---